Arthritis - rheumatoid

-Rheumatoid arthritis (RA) is an autoimmune disease where the body’s immune system mistakenly attacks the synovium, a thin membrane that lines the joints.
+Rheumatoid arthritis (RA) is an autoimmune disease where the body's immune system mistakenly attacks the synovium, a thin membrane that lines the joints.
 It causes chronic inflammation that leads to pain, swelling, and stiffness.
-Eventually, bones and joints can be damaged, leading to disability.
+Over time, RA can damage bones and joints leading to disability.

 RA is a chronic disease, meaning it lasts a long time and can get worse.
-Ii is important that people with RA work closely with their doctor .to find a treatment plan that lessens symptoms and joint damage.
+It is important that people with RA work closely with their doctor to find a treatment plan that lessens symptoms and joint damage.

-There is no cure for RA, but taking medication and making lifestyle changes can help you manage the disease.
-Alternative and complementary therapies can also help relieve symptoms, but only conventional medications can halt the progression of the disease and stop further joint damage.
+There is no cure for RA.
+But taking medication and making lifestyle changes can help you manage the disease.
+Alternative and complementary therapies can also help relieve symptoms, but only conventional medications halt the progression of the disease and stop further joint damage.
 In some cases, medications can help put RA into remission and symptoms may go away completely.

 Signs and Symptoms

 - Morning stiffness.
 Waking up with stiff joints, often the wrists and base of the fingers, ankles, balls of the feet, elbows, or knees.

 - Joint pain with warmth, swelling, tenderness, and stiffness of the joint after resting.

 - Limited range of motion in the affected joints.

 - Small, round, firm bumps called nodules under the skin; you can feel these, but they are generally painless.